Applying for Aid

 Completing the FAFSA may seem complicated, but don’t let that discourage you.
 Take one question at a time, read the instructions carefully, and consult your high school counselor or our Financial Aid Office if you need help.
 Be sure you understand what the form is asking.
 Making errors can cause delays in your application.

-In response to filing a Free Application for Federal Student Aid (FAFSA), you will receive a document called a Student Aid Report (SAR).
-If you filed your FAFSA electronically, you will receive an e-mail with your Student Aid Report (SAR) or if you filed a paper FAFSA you will receive your SAR in the mail at your home address.
-The SAR summarizes the information you provided on the FAFSA.
-Please make sure to review the SAR, make changes and provide additional information as required.
-The Financial Aid Office must be advised of all corrections to your SAR as you make them so we can make timely corrections to your award letter(s).
+In response to filing a Free Application for Federal Student Aid (FAFSA), you will receive a document called the FAFSA Submission Summary.
+If you filed your FAFSA electronically, you will receive an e-mail with your FAFSA Submission Summary or if you filed a paper FAFSA you might receive your FAFSA Submission Summary in the mail at your home address.
+The document summarizes the information you provided on the FAFSA.
+Please make sure to review it and make changes and provide additional information as required.
+The Financial Aid O

 You may receive a letter from our office asking for further information needed to complete your processing, i.e. a student and/or parent federal tax transcripts, verification form, etc. This review process is called verification.
 The federal government (DOE) selects students for the verification process based on the analysis of the inputted data.
 Schools are required to request tax forms in order to verify the information you provided on the FAFSA.
 Respond to our request quickly so we can send your finalized financial aid awards to you in a timely fashion.
 If selected for verification, you are not eligible for your federal aid until verification has been completed.

 As your financial aid application is evaluated within the Financial Aid Office, more information or documents may be requested.
-For example, you may need to certify you are registered with the Selective Service or not required to be registered.
 If you are not a U.S. citizen, you may be asked to document your status with the U.S. Citizenship and Immigration Service, or USCIS (formerly the Immigration and Naturalization Service, or INS).
 If the aid administrator thinks you might have special financial circumstances, he or she may ask for a more detailed explanation.

-Some of the loan programs require additional application forms.
-All of them require a promissory note, which is a legal document you sign promising you will repay the loan.
+Some loan programs require additional applications and/or forms before they can be processed and disbursed to your student account.
+All of them require a Master Promissory Note (MPN), which is a legal document you sign promising you will repay the loan.
+You can find these requirements on your myHPU Financial Aid portal.
 If you are offered one of these loans, and you decide to borrow the funds, you will need to complete the necessary forms.
+For Federal loans, you can complete a Master Promissory Note (MPN), Entrance Counseling (EC) and apply for Federal Plus loans at www.studentaid.gov .